-Disclaimer: The photographs were shot in an old camera by me almost 8 years back.
+Disclaimer: Most of the information on the Imambara was shared by our guide and a local gentleman.
+The photographs were shot with an old camera by me almost a decade back.
 Hence the resolution may not be of high quality.
-I have tried to showcase some recent photographs of the place to appreciate the restoration work done by the authorities on this monument over the years.
+I have tried to showcase some recent photographs of the place, to appreciate the restoration work done by the authorities on this monument, over the years.

-Honestly, before this trip to the Bada Imambara, we hadn’t heard or were aware of the meaning of an ‘Imambara’.It is only during the trip that we got to know about the importance and relevance of an Imambara.
-Before we embark on this photo essay, I thought of clarifying two main aspects of the Imambara in Lucknow.
+Let me confess… before our trip to the Bada Imambara, we hadn’t heard or were aware of the meaning of an ‘Imambara’.It is only during the trip that we got to know about the importance and relevance of an Imambara.
+Hence, let us embark on this photo essay, immediately after clarifying two main aspects of the Imambara in Lucknow.

 1. Is Imambara a mosque?

 The answer is a big ‘No’.
 An Imambara is a place for conducting ceremonies by the Shia community of Muslims, especially during Muharram — the first month of the Islamic calendar.

 While the first day is considered auspicious and celebrated as the harbinger of a new year, the tenth day of the month is commemorated as a day of mourning.
 The tenth day or Ashura marks the martyrdom of Imam Hussain, who is the grandson of Prophet Mohammed.